franciscomcm/franciscomcm.github.io/blog/peer-reviewing.md

 ---
 title: Takeaways from my first peer review experience
-subtitle: 'How to leverage reviewers' comments to improve our manuscript?'
+subtitle: 'How to leverage comments from reviewers to improve our manuscript?'
 excerpt: >-
   This feedback is vital for authors as it highlights how the general reader would receive and interpret the work.
 date: '2023-02-19'